-Physical interpretation - The appearance of the the "S"-shaped charge stability diagram is a direct result of the measurement-induced imbalance α between the broadening of each dot, i.e., due to the stronger coupling between the dot closer to the sensor compared to the more distant one.
-To better illustrate the details of this many-body effect, we divide the transition rates as $\Gamma = \Gamma^{\text{Tail}} + \Gamma^{\text{Center}}$, where Γ^{Center} are standard thermallyactivated rates arising from the centre of the level's spectral weight distribution, see Fig. 4.
-Thermal contributions to the effective broadening decrease equally for the left and right dots as they are detuned from the chemical potential.
+The appearance of the the S-shaped charge stability diagram is a direct result of the measurement-induced imbalance α between the broadening of each dot, i.e., due to the stronger coupling between the dot closer to the sensor compared to the more distant one.
+To better illustrate the details of this manybody effect, we divide the transition rates as $\Gamma = \Gamma^{\text{Tail}} + \Gamma^{\text{Center}}$, where Γ^{Center} are standard thermally activated rates arising from the center of the level's spectral weight distribution; see Fig. 4.
+Thermal contributions to the effective broadening decrease equally for both the left and right dots as they are detuned from the chemical potential.
 The backaction, on the other hand, broadens the tails of the levels by a different amount for the left and right dots, leading to a more rapid reduction of the tails in the right dot when compared to the left one.
 In the tails (Γ^{Tail}) the backaction dominates over thermal effects, and the DD population can be controlled by the difference between left and right dot level broadening.
-Specifically, when the dot levels are far detuned from one another, or are close to the leads' chemical potentials [regions (i) and most of (ii) in Fig. 1b], the thermal parts dominate the rates and the tails are unimportant.
-Conversely, when the dots' levels are nearly degenerate and far from the chemical potentials [region (iii) and (ii) close to the transition in Fig. 1b], the tails dominate the occupation probability, leading to a switch in the population, with a high-energy state preferentially occupied, see Fig. 4.
+Specifically, when the dot levels are far detuned from one another, or are close to the leads' chemical potentials [regions (i) and most of (ii) in Fig. 1(b)], the thermal parts dominate the rates and the tails are unimportant.
+Conversely, when the dots' levels are nearly degenerate and far from the chemical potentials [regions (iii) and (ii) close to the transition in Fig. 1(b)], the